May 2025

 3. Install a smart meter

-A smart meter is key to helping you track your energy usage so you can identify when you are using the most energy.
+A smart meter is key to helping you track your energy use so you can identify when you are using the most energy.
 This will help you better understand which activities have the highest energy costs so you can take steps to improve your energy efficiency.

 4. Install solar panels